altruios/BinaryCounters/README.md

 * #### val is the starting value of the binary,
 * #### bitLength is the size of the array holding the binary.

+### FUNCTIONS:
+* ##### these are the logical gates - AND,NAND,OR,XOR,XNOR,NOR,NOT.
+* ##### they are included for convinence - and can be used anywhere an 'arbitray function' can be used (they fit the requirments of having the inputs i,bit1,bit2, and give a 0/1 as the output).
+* ##### note: these are not meant for anything other than binary, these are not meant to be called, but to be passed into a method as an argument.

 ### METHODS